attoassi/Dynamic-Web-Application-ECS-Terraform-Modules/README.md

 # client-terraform-ecs-project

-This is a repository to store Terraform codes for the Rentzone ECS project
+This is a repository to store Terraform codes for automating the deployment of Dynamic web applications on AWS with Docker, Amazon ECS, Amazon ECR